gogins/csound-cxx-opcodes/README.md

 3. A score generating function, written in C++.

-The Csound orchestra in this piece uses the signal flow graph opcodes to connect the guitar instrument to the outpur instrument, where reverb is applied.
+The Csound orchestra in this piece uses the signal flow graph opcodes to connect the guitar instrument to the output instrument, where reverb is applied.

 # Installation